 If you leave a phone message, please indicate you have questions about the center.
 Please do NOT call the church with questions.

-As the semester progresses, we may add additional classes and activities, such as clubs and organizations in areas such as robotics, drama, and music.
 We intend to be a full service resource center, with curriculum counseling, a lending laboratory, a mentoring program, testing services and a curriculum lab, as volunteers and staff show up and help us grow our programs.

 We are a resource center that is here to help people who want to homeschool and need or want a little assistance.
 We have a Christian environment and consider parents to be the primary educators and decision-makers.
 Grade levels given are flexible and are listed to help parents make decisions.